Users

 Email address.

 The file resource name for the user photo.
-It must have the format of installations/surelock-homes-hq/files/01DSYSJ1PR36VVC3MRFRV4DC7G
+It must have the format of installations/surelock-homes-hq/files/01DSYSJ1PR36VVC3MRFRV4DC7G.

 The access right resource name to bind as an association to the parent access point.
-For example: installations/surelock-homes-hq/access-rights/baskerville
+For example: installations/surelock-homes-hq/access-rights/baskerville.

 Display name of the associated entity.
 In this case an access right.